Threshold Test

 Bike verses Running test

-The results of a bike and running test will differ.
+The results of a bike and running test differ.
 If you are a cyclists, please do a bike test.
 If you are a runner, please do a run test.
 If you do both (such as a Triathlete), we recommend both a running and cycling tests.
-You will receive cycling and running specific training recommendations
+You will receive cycling and running specific training recommendations.

 Threshold Test: Cycling Indoor Trainer